jbtiglao/README-generator/README.md

   ---
   ## Usage
-  Please see the walk-through video above, as well as the following instructions and screenshots.
+  Please see the walk-through video above, as well as the following instructions and screenshots (viewed through links).

   ### Features